macshome/The-Wisdom-of-Quinn/README.md

 All of this content is subject to the [license](https://developer.apple.com/terms/apple-developer-forums/Apple-Developer-Forums-Participation-Agreement-20200618.pdf) of the [Apple Developer Forums](https://developer.apple.com/forums/).
 I make no claims to any of it.
 This page provides PDF files as an archival format, but the live links to the articles are the preferred access method.

 ### Changelog
+- 17-05-2021 Added new **Embedding a Command Line Tool in a Sandboxed App**
 - 07-05-2021 Added new **On Filesystem Permissions** and **Data Vault Info**.
 Updated **KWN & ESK’s Puzzle Page: Mutation Madness** and **Local Network Privacy FAQ**.
 - 14-04-2021 Formatting fixes in **On FTP** and **SecItem attributes for keys**
 - 24-03-2021 Using the **Multicast Special Entitlement**